Structured Tree Alignment for Evaluation of (Speech) Constituency Parsing: Experiments

 We extend our experiment to the evaluation of text constituency parsing.
-In this part, we suppose every written word corresponds to a segment of the same length---analogously, this can be considered as speech parsing with evenly distributed word boundaries, for both predicted and ground-truth trees.
+In this part, we suppose every written word corresponds to a unit-length segment---analogously, this can be considered as speech parsing with evenly distributed word boundaries, for both predicted and ground-truth trees.